-What does a racially just higher education system look like?
+What does racial equity in higher education look like?

 Race equity is a path from hope to justice— where People of Color and Indigenous people (POCI) use their personal agency to build systems of healing and liberation that uplift and value the human dignity of all people.